 Thomas was without doubt a famous scholar, his reputation also extended to the continent, as he was held in high esteem in the universities of Europe.
 Several Europeans came over to study at Oxford, attracted by Thomas’ reputation and that of and his protégé, John Prideaux.
 This same John, also his friend, who succeeded him as rector of Exeter College, wrote a Greek grammar for his students known as, ‘Tabulae ad Grammatica Graeca Introductoriae,’ in 1607 at Thomas’ prompting.
 John dedicated it to his patron.

-Thomas had taught many pupils who had gone on to hold positions in the church, or as Richard Kilby put it, “a father to many sons, by a scholastical creation of them in the highest degrees of learning”.
-The two most distinguished who had studied under him were the Archbishop of Canterbury, George Abbot and a Bishop of London, John King.
+Thomas had taught many pupils who had gone on to hold positions in the church, or as Richard Kilby put it, “a father to many sons, by a scholastical creation of them in the highest degrees of learning.”
+The two most distinguished who had studied under him were the Archbishop of Canterbury, George Abbot and the Bishop of London, John King.

 “… a common farewell when he took any longer journey was this, ‘Commendo vos dilectioni Dei, et odio Papatus et Superstitionis.’
 (I commend you to the love of God, and to the hatred of popery and superstition).”